Wu (戊) is the fifth heavenly stem. And thus, can sometimes take on the meaning of center.

 While heavenly stems of other elements are associated with one of the 4 celestial creatures, the earth characters of Wu and Ji have no affinity with them.

 This is not surprising as earth are neutral elements.

-However, Taoist link it to the Yellow Phoenix.
+However, Taoists link it to the Yellow Phoenix.